ali-1989/irisNotifier/README.md

 #
 ### StateNotifier

-This service notify to listeners when an event occurs.
+This tool notifies to listeners and holds states.

 First create a `class` that extends `StateHolder`: